Skip to content ↓

 On Monday 11th November to Friday 15th November we have recognised Anti-Bullying Week.

-This years’ this is 'Choose Respect' and we have discussed how we can bring an end to bullying which negatively impacts millions of young lives.
+This year's is 'Choose Respect' and we have discussed how we can bring an end to bullying which negatively impacts millions of young lives.

 All pupils took part in a range of activities and assemblies.
 Pupils were asked to make S.T.O.P (Several Times On Purpose) posters that will be displayed across the school.
 Take a look below: